Assisting Students in Distress

 Assisting a student in distress can be an effective step in getting a student connected to resources they need.
 If you find that you are uncomfortable doing so alone, call the Dean of Students Office or Student Health and Counseling to discuss your concerns.

-• Document and follow-up.
+- Document and follow-up.
 Talk to the student the soon again to find out if they took action.
-Refer to BARC if needed.
+Refer to CARE if needed.